The regulatory regime for sustainable pharmaceuticals and health technologies

 Lead: Fiona A. Miller, Gillian Parker

-Dr. Gillian Parker (MA, PhD) is an Assistant Professor in Health Services Research at the Institute of Health Policy, Management and Evaluation (IHPME) in the Dalla Lana School of Public Health, Researcher at the Collaborative Centre for Climate, Health & Sustainable Care and the Program Coordinator for the Climate, Health & Sustainable Care Student Training Program.
+Dr. Gillian Parker (MA, PhD) is an Assistant Professor in Health Services Research at the Institute of Health Policy, Management and Evaluation (IHPME) at the Dalla Lana School of Public Health, and Researcher at the Collaborative Centre for Climate, Health & Sustainable Care.

 She holds an MA in the Sociology of Health and Illness from York University, and a PhD in Health Services Research from the Institute of Health Policy, Management and Evaluation at the Dalla Lana School of Public Health, University of Toronto.
-Previously, Gillian held a Postdoctoral Fellowship at IHPME and was awarded a CIHR Health Systems Impact Fellowship with North York General Hospital.
+Previously, Gillian held a Postdoctoral Fellowship at IHPME and was awarded a CIHR Health Systems Impact Fellowship.